lesnitsky/events2/README.md

 ## Notes

-As event listeners storage is a `Set()`, if you add same listener for same `'event'` repeatedly, listener will be called only once after `'event'` was emited (listener will be called as many times as it was added in nodejs core EventEmitter, but I can't see any real use case for this behaviour)
+As event listeners storage is a `Set()`, if you add same listener for same `'event'` repeatedly, listener will be called only once after `'event'` was emited (listener will be called as many times as it was added in nodejs core EventEmitter)